-Objectives

-- 1. To better improve financial management for accountability and transparency. - 2.
-To achieve effective participatory approach to planning, align resource allocation to priorities and to instil fiscal discipline - 3.
-Improve transparency, accountability in the procurement of goods and services in the value for money.
-Increase capacity and standardized procurement for LGAs for increased effectiveness and efficiency in the procurement process. - 4.
-To provide an independent objective assurance in the use of resources.
-Established independent audit department that enhances proper use of resources, governance and risk management. - 5.
-Improve efficiency and effective revenue collection system and increase the revenue base of the council.
+Filial O. Lucai Government Authority Reforms Objectives To better improve financial management for accountability and transparency.
+To achieve effective participatory approach to planning, align resource allocation to priorities and to instil fiscal discipline Improve transparency, accountability in the procurement of goods and services in the value for money.
+Increase capacity and standardized procurement for LGAs for increased effectiveness and efficiency in the procurement process.
+4. To provide an independent objective assurance in the use of resources.
+Established independent audit department that enhances proper use of resources, governance and risk management.
+5. Improve efficiency and effective revenue collection system and increase the revenue base of the council.
+Outputs Operation IFMIS in all Councils A 20-meg internet bandwidth available in all Councils LGA Accounts Committees in all Councils Number of Councils with Budget Officers Number of Budget Officers trained All Councils operates on a Medium-Term Expenditure Framework All councils operate on a Programme Based Budgeting A budget Framework Paper developed for each Council.
+Simplified Procurement Plans for Councils are developed and functional All Councils are Registered and Accredited by GPPA Procurement Officers are recruited in all Councils Number of Councils sensitized on GPPA registration of local businesses Number of Procurement Officers in Councils trained.
+Number of Councils with Internal Audit Chatter Number of Performance and System Audits conducted for Councils.
+Number of Councils with qualified Internal Audit staff Number of Councils' Internal Audit staff trained Councils' tax bracket Identified Councils tax bracket to be paid at the bank are defined A tax registers on DTCS for all Councils.
+Number of Tax payers sensitized on the E-payment Number Councils' revenue collectors trained on the E-payment system Progress Rolling out of IFMIS: All LGA's have successfully ride on the IFMIS having their expenditure items fully capture to the latest.
+Budgetary reform LGA: All LGA's have recruited a budget officer to facilitate the budget planning and implementation of their budget.
+These officers were trained on Program Based Budgeting (PBB) structure and techniques.
+In addition, all LGAs have structured PBB envisaged for 2023 budget.

-Outputs

-- Operation IFMIS in all Councils - A 20-meg internet bandwidth available in all Councils - LGA Accounts Committees in all Councils - Number of Councils with Budget Officers - Number of Budget Officers trained - All Councils operates on a Medium-Term Expenditure Framework - All councils operate on a Programme Based Budgeting - A budget Framework Paper developed for each Council. - Simplified Procurement Plans for Councils are developed and functional - All Councils are Registered and Accredited by GPPA - Procurement Officers are recruited in all Councils - Number of Councils sensitized on GPPA registration of local businesses - Number of Procurement Officers in Councils trained.

-- Number of Councils with Internal Audit Chatter - Number of Councils with Audit Committees - Number of Performance and System Audits conducted for Councils. - Number of Councils with qualified Internal Audit staff - Number of Councils' Internal Audit staff trained - Councils' tax bracket Identified - Councils tax bracket to be paid at the bank are defined - A tax register on DTCS for all Councils. - Number of Tax payers sensitized on the E-payment - Number Councils' revenue collectors trained on the E-payment system

-Progress

-Rolling out of IFMIS:

-Mansakonko, Janjanbureh and Basse Area Councils registered a 20-meg internet bandwidth and have considerable attainments in implementing the IFMIS.
-Also, a noticeable progress isattained Kanifing, Banjul and Brikama Area Council whilst, kuntaur Area Council is struggling and Kerewan have started acquired internet connectivity nor begin the process.

-Budgetary reform LGA:

-Of the 8 councils, only 3 councils (BAC, JAC, BsAC) partially progressed in recruiting budget officers, but fall short on the commitment of training them on the job.
-Similarly, there have been noticeable attainments registered in the use of PBB by BAC, KAC, JAC and KMC.
-However, BsAC is the only council operating the MTEF, PBB and BFP.

-Procurement reforms:

-All the councils have trained procurement officers, exceptKAC.
-Similarly, there have been noticeable attainments registered in the development of a functional procurement plan by KTRAC, BCC, BsAC, MKAC, BAC and KMC.All councils conducted sensitization on GPPA registration of local business.

-Internal Audit Reform:

-All the councils have internal auditors.
-However, only KTRAC, KMC, BsAC and MKAChave established audit committees.

-Revenue Administration and Management:

-BAC, KMC and BCC have partially progressed in implementing DTCS with BsAC being the only council that has fully and operationalized the DTCS.
+With a two lay defined structure (i.e. Program and sub-program), the large LGAs (Banjul, Kanifing, Brikama and Basse and Kerewan) have adopt a-five-structured programs, whilst the rest have four programs.
+Procurement reforms: All the councils have trained procurement officers, except KAC.
+Similarly, there have been noticeable attainments registered in the development of a functional procurement plan by KTRAC, BCC, BsAC, MKAC, BAC and KMC.
+All councils conducted sensitization on GPPA registration of local business.
+Internal Audit Reform: All the councils have internal auditors.
+However, only KTRAC, KMC, BsAC and MKAC have established audit committees.
+Revenue Administration and Management: BAC, KMC and BCC have partially progressed in implementing DTCS with BsAC being the only council that has fully and operationalized the DTCS.
 Only two of the councils BAC and JAC have identified a tax bracket of 10,000 with the remaining councils still pending.
-Status Ongoing Challenges High cost of internet connectivity Unstable electricity affecting council's operations Lack of bank within the proximity of the council's to promptly bank council's revenue collections.
-Issue of IFMIS allowance.
+Status Ongoing Challenges Aligning the program structure to LGAs' organogram Misclassification of expenditures. • Lack of sufficient budget information and data, thus constraining the analytical part of the exercise.